TheGloriousGenesis/CS_Learning/Docker/README.md

   - Web container contains: Prod Server, application files to send data to client.
 (Dev server drops as there is no need for large processing power since changes to source file will not be needed).
 - (For javascript only) Nginx is a lightweight server (good for production)
+- Travis CI:
+  - one of many continuous integration services.
+Free and open source to use
+-
 ## Docker for Machine Learning

 - Tensorflow estimator